 The event gathered many famous artists: saxophone artist Tran Manh Tuan, singer Dam Vinh Hung, singer Duong Trieu Vu, photographer Le Thanh Hai, singer Trinh Vinh Trinh...

 "The first time I heard Ms. Van sing Trinh's music was the song "Quietly here" around 1987-1988.
 I was always impressed by how good the song was and how good the singer was.
-She has always been a famous singer in my heart.
+She is always a famous singer in my heart.
 The vinyl record was the motivation for me to complete the product I had left unfinished for so long," he shared.

 "Old people and babies" - Cam Van